 Technique, historical awareness and creativity: These are the foundations of the music department at Aurora University.
 Our program offers a broad-based core that combines the study of music history, music theory and performance.
 With the guidance of accomplished professors, many of whom have performed nationally and internationally, you’ll hone your skills through serious, sustained and comprehensive musical training.
 We take pride in the hard work of our students and the high degree of rigor in our courses.

-As you complete your degree, you’ll participate in various collaborative activities, ensembles and numerous performance opportunities both off-campus and in our on-campus impressive performance halls, including the stunning Crimi Auditorium.
-During the summers, our students can participate in the Music by the Lake festival at our George Williams College campus in Williams Bay, Wis.
+As you complete your degree, you’ll participate in various collaborative activities, ensembles and numerous performance opportunities both off campus and in our on-campus impressive performance halls, including the stunning Crimi Auditorium.
+During the summers, our students can participate in a summer abroad prgram, internship or take part in the many opportunities available in the Chicago area.

-You can choose between keyboard and vocal studies within the Bachelor of Arts.
-In both studies, you will complete at least 120 semester hours total in general education and music courses.
+You can choose between keyboard and vocal studies within the Bachelor of Arts or be part of the Musical Theatre program.
+For each, you will complete at least 120 semester hours total in general education and music courses.